OogieBoogieInJSON/codeswholesale-node-sdk/README.md

 ## API
 #### configure (options)
 Set-up credentials and URL for your requests.
 You can pass the sandbox or live URL to codeswholesale APIs to properly work in dev or production.

-**Note:** Everything about authentication is handled internally, you don't have to worry about it.

 ```js
 cws.configure({